venkataseetharam/langfair/README.md

 ```

 ### Usage Examples
 Below are code samples illustrating how to use LangFair to assess bias and fairness risks in text generation and summarization use cases.
-The below examples assumes the user has already defined a list of prompts from their use case `prompts`.
+The below examples assume the user has already defined a list of prompts from their use case, `prompts`.

 ##### Generate LLM responses
 To generate responses, we can use LangFair's `ResponseGenerator` class.
 First, we must create a `langchain` LLM object.
 Below we use `ChatVertexAI`, but **any of [LangChain’s LLM classes](https://js.langchain.com/docs/integrations/chat/) may be used instead**.
 Note that `InMemoryRateLimiter` is to used to avoid rate limit errors.